A few of you have been wondering…

 What setup do you have?

 We record with this Yeti Blue mic (episodes 5 on — the first four were recorded on your standard, basic dynamic handheld mic that we do not recommend) and edit the episode primarily in GarageBand, though sometimes making minor edits with Audacity.
-High tech AF, right?
+High tech!

 Where are you based?

-Sometimes in bedrooms of a Manhattan apartment, sometimes in a teepee for kids in the living room of the same Manhattan apartment.
+Sometimes in bedrooms of a Manhattan apartment, sometimes in a Target fort for children in the living room of the same Manhattan apartment.

 When do you post new episodes?

 A new episode goes live *roughly* once a month.
 (We did the every other week thing for awhile; we found that it’s a lot on top of our full-time careers and other side hustles and we want to make sure each episode is thoroughly researched and executed.)

 How can I listen?